 Solaris Quick Reference – still using Solaris?
-Don’t worry, this will hep you in administration guide including user initialization, network configuration, file sharing, printing commands, shell programming, CDE configuration, etc.
+Don’t worry, this will help you in the administration guide including user initialization, network configuration, file sharing, printing commands, shell programming, CDE configuration, etc.

 TCP/IP and tcpdump – pocket reference guide by SANS include much useful information to understand TCP/IP stacks and tcpdump usage.

 Protocol Encapsulation – cover TCP/IP, Novell Netware, DECnet, AppleTalk, ISO.